bwalex/docker_boss/README.md

 For more details about the configuration for each module, have a look at the detailed description of that module.

+In each configuration namespace, some helpers are available to help with common tasks.
+These are provided by the `DockerBoss::Helpers::Mixin` mixin.
+The currently provided mixins are:

+ - `interface_ipv4(iface)` to get the IPv4 address of some interface, e.g. `docker0`.
+ - `interface_ipv6(iface)` to get the IPv6 address of some interface, e.g. `docker0`.
+It'll prefer a routable address, but if none is found, a link-local address will be returned.
+ - `as_json(hash)` converts its argument to a JSON string.
+ - `skydns_key(*parts)` joins together all parts by dots, and then generates a skydns etcd key.
+For example, `skydns_key('redis1', 'test.example.org')` first joins together the domain to read `redis1.test.example.org` and, based on that, returns the skydns etcd key string `/skydns/org/example/test/redis1`.

 ### Container description

 Wherever templates are used in configuration settings or external template files, they are generally passed either a single container or an array of containers.
 Each container is a Ruby Hash, as follows: